-At The Convention Centre Dublin we live our value, 'we care about making a difference', by making choices about how we operate to ensure that we make a positive impact on our local community and the world around us.
+At The Convention Centre Dublin we live our value, 'we recognise we all have a part to play', by making choices about how we operate to ensure that we make a positive impact on our local community and the world around us.

 As members of the Dublin Docklands Business Forum, giving something back to the local community is particularly important to us, and we strive to support various local causes and initiatives where possible.